zellerlab/cayman/README.md

 - `--min_identity` refers to the minimum identity level (default 0.97) of the alignment of your read to a CAZyme domain for it to be included and `--min_seqlen` refers to the minimum length of the alignment to be included (default 45bp).

 - `--out_prefix` here you can define the text string prefix for your output files.
+If you want to store it in an output folder, then name it /path/to/folder/some_prefix; without some_prefix it will generated hidden files (since they start with a .).

+-  `--cpus_for_alignment` the number of cpus to use for alignment.

 ## Results
 - `cazy.combined_rpkm.txt` Which contains the sum of both unique and ambigious alignments.